Governed Intelligence

 They ensure AI is controlled.

-Governed ≠ Correct
+Controlled ≠ Correct

 Governance operates at the system level.
 It answers questions about control: is the model approved, is it being monitored, is the policy documented, is the risk acceptable?